March 6, 2018 / ELRA Secretariat

 This overall vision of IMOLA II was complemented with the speakers’ presentations related to the state of play of Land Registers Interconnection Project addressed by Gabriel Sima, LRI Project Manager, European Commission, next to a brief explanation of the aims pursued by AT/EE on their just granted pilot to accomplish the national side of interconnection, explained by Manfred Buric, from the Austrian Ministry of Justice.

 Academic analysis about the ontologies as formal representation of reality was done by the professor Nicola Guarino, Senior researcher at the Institute for Cognitive Sciences and Technologies of National Research Council and Scientific director of the ISTC- CNR Laboratory for Applied Ontology in Trento, who stood up for a practical application of the ontologies on Land Registers Domain.
-Meanwhile professor Sjef van Erp, professor of civil law and European private law at Maastricht University and Vice- President of the European Law Institute (ELI), enhanced the value that may suppose IMOLA II to this aim from a European Law comparative perspective.
+Meanwhile professor Sjef van Erp, professor of civil law and European private law at Maastricht University and Vice- President of the European Law Institute (ELI), enhanced the value that may suppose IMOLA II from a European Law comparative perspective.

 The Conference was a very profitable meeting in order to overview the vision and mission to be developed on the new ELRA ́s project, IMOLA II, which arises from the need to promote and get an effective model of reference information integrated on the e- Justice Portal and shared by most Member States, as a mean to facilitate the creation of a semantic common area of justice in civil and commercial matters.